-See Attachment 1 hereto for a summary of Telesaurus and its affiliates.
+18 See Attachment 1 hereto for a summary of Telesaurus and its affiliates.
 These Telesaurus LMS-M licenses are for markets with approximately 80% of the nation.
 These licenses were previously held by Warren C. Havens.
 Mr. Havens assigned these licenses to Telesaurus earlier this year.
 Mr. Havens is the majority interest holder in and President of Telesaurus.
 Telesaurus has affiliates that are also majority owned and managed by Mr. Havens, Telesaurus VPC LLC ("TVL"), Intelligent Transportation & Monitoring Wireless LLC ("ITL"), and AMTS Consortium LLC ("ACL") (the "Telesaurus Affiliates").
 Mr. Havens formed and developed TVL, ITL, and ACL in large part to support nationwide development of wide-area Intelligent Transportation System ("ITS") wireless based upon the Telesaurus LMS-M licenses.
 LMS, with DSRC are the two FCC-designated unique and much needed ITS radio services (47 CFR 90.350).

-Reply Comments of August 17, 2006 (a two week extension of the Reply period) (the "Request").
+Telesaurus requests an extended due date for Comments of Monday July 3, 2006 (a one month and one business day extension) and an extended due date for Reply Comments of August 17, 2006 (a two week extension of the Reply period) (the "Request").

 No party with interest would be prejudiced by grant of this Request.
-By numerous filings in RM-10403, Havens and Telesaurus opposed any NPRM of this nature especially in the clearly premature, speculative conditions that exist, as The NRPM tracks the Progeny16 position in this reflected in the NPRM. "terminated" RM-10403, even where the Progeny licenses future is up in the air (they are beyond the construction deadline and there has been no decision on the extension request).
-In any case, Progeny's position was repeated for years in RM-10403 including in dozens of exparte meetings up to issuance of the NPRM.
+By numerous filings in RM-10403, Havens and Telesaurus opposed any NPRM of this nature especially in the clearly premature, speculative conditions that exist, as reflected in the NPRM.
+The NRPM tracks the Progeny19 position in this "terminated" RM-10403, even where the Progeny licenses future is up in the air (they are beyond the construction deadline and there has been no decision on the extension request).
+In any case, Progeny's position was repeated for years in RM-10403 including in dozens of ex parte meetings up to issuance of the NPRM.
 Unless and until its licenses are extended, and then unless it has something new to say, Progeny has no basis for asserting a need for speed in this NPRM.
-The other LMS-M licensees did not put forward before the Commission any serious request for rule changes in RM-10403 or otherwise, 17 nor any evidence that they are doing anything with their LMS-M licenses.
+The other LMS-M licensees did not put forward before the Commission any serious request for rule changes in RM-10403 or otherwise, 20 nor any evidence that they are doing anything with their LMS-M licenses.
 They also cannot assert any need for speed in this NPRM.
 In addition, the Commission clearly saw no need to move at more than glacial speed on the what is now the substance and speculation of the NPRM: these are virtually the same as the Progeny position in RM-10403 that languished for over three years and that was "terminated."
 Termination implies lack of merit or ripeness.
 Thus, while a mystery, the NPRM has provided no basis for any quick action.

-Accordingly, since Telesaurus demonstrates below good cause for grant of the Request, since other LMS-M licensees cannot reasonably claim prejudice by such grant, since the NPRM gave no indication of need for prompt action (but suggested otherwise), since Part 15 interests have not requested the NPRM either or otherwise complained about LMS-M,18 the Request should be granted.
+Accordingly, since Telesaurus demonstrates below good cause for grant of the Request, since other LMS-M licensees cannot reasonably claim prejudice by such grant, since the NPRM gave no indication of need for prompt action (but suggested otherwise), since Part 15 interests have not requested the NPRM either or otherwise complained about LMS-M,21 the Request should be granted.

-Progeny LMS LLC ("Progeny").
+19 Progeny LMS LLC ("Progeny").